Department of Family and Community Medicine

 The Department of Family and Community Medicine was established in 1997 to serve the people of Chicago and the Midwest.
 The primary mission of the department is to train family physicians and physician assistants to provide outstanding patient-centered, culturally-appropriate care.
 We seek to become one of the top family medicine departments in the country, providing students, residents, fellows, and faculty with opportunities to develop innovative teaching programs; contribute to the science of health care delivery; and train future leaders of the specialty of Family Medicine.

-The department has a number of teams working together to accomplish its primary mission, including the Northwestern McGaw Family Medicine Residency Program located at Erie Family Health Center, the Physician Assistant Program located at the Northwestern University Feinberg School of Medicine Chicago campus, a pre-doctoral education program focused on training medical students about the specialty of Family Medicine, the National Institute of Health-supported Research Program, the Chicago Community Engagement Program (CCEP), and a strategic opportunity leadership team.
+The department has a number of teams working together to accomplish its primary mission, including Northwestern McGaw Family Medicine Residency at Humboldt Park, Northwestern McGaw Family Medicine Residency at Lake Forest, the Physician Assistant Program located at the Northwestern University Feinberg School of Medicine Chicago campus, a pre-doctoral education program focused on training medical students about the specialty of Family Medicine, the National Institute of Health-supported Research Program, the Chicago Community Engagement Program (CCEP), and a strategic opportunity leadership team.

-The Department has built strong relationships with a number of instituitions including Erie Family Health Center, Heartland International Health Center, Heartland Heath Outreach, Norwegian American Hospital, Northwestern Memorial Hospital and PCC Community Wellness Center.
+The Department has built strong relationships with a number of instituitions including Erie Family Health Center, Heartland International Health Center, Heartland Heath Outreach, Norwegian American Hospital, Northwestern Memorial Hospital, Northwestern Lake Forest Hospital, Northwestern Medical Group and PCC Community Wellness Center.

 Destination: Chicago Featured in the Latest Issue of Ward Rounds!